Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

-On Saturday, Eloy Jimenez (.316 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 6:10 PM ET.
+On Sunday, Eloy Jimenez (.316 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox face the Detroit Tigers.
+First pitch is at 1:10 PM ET.

-In his most recent game, he went 1-for-3 with an RBI against the Tigers.
+In his previous game he had a hitless showing (0-for-3) against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Tigers